-Single-node Vault deployments are a liability in production.
-When that server goes down, your entire infrastructure loses access to secrets – databases can’t connect, applications can’t authenticate, deployments grind to a halt.
-I learned this the hard way when a simple server restart took down my entire homelab for 20 minutes while everything waited for Vault to come back.
+Single-node Vault deployments are a liability.
+When that server goes down, your entire infrastructure loses access to secrets — databases can’t connect, applications can’t authenticate, deployments halt.
+Vault’s integrated Raft storage solves this without external dependencies like Consul.
+Three nodes, automatic leader election, survives any single failure.

-Why Raft Over External Storage?
+Why Raft Over External Storage

-Integrated Raft Benefits
+Integrated Raft

 How Raft Works